 - be an approved teacher with the NSW Department of Education for full-time employment

-- have, within the last five years, completed the first two years of psychology units that form part of an APAC accredited three-year sequence of study, with no less than a Grade Point Average of 5.5, and provide evidence of completion.
-You must provide your academic results to date and evidence of enrolment for semester 2, 2021 if you will be completing your two-year sequence of study by the end of 2021
+- have, within the previous five years, completed the first two years of psychology units that form part of an APAC accredited three-year sequence of study, with no less than a Grade Point Average of 5.5 in core level 2 and 3 subjects (introductory psychology subjects do not form part of the GPA calculation), and provide evidence of completion.
+You must provide your academic results to date and evidence of enrolment for semester 2, 2023 if you will be completing your two-year sequence of study by the end of 2023

-- be committed to completing a three-year sequence of APAC approved psychology studies by the end of 2022
+- be committed to completing a three-year sequence of APAC accredited psychology studies by the end of 2024

 - meet Charles Sturt University's entry requirements into the Master of Psychological Practice (School Psychology) program before transitioning into the School Counsellor in Training program